betheden/hebrew-grammar/content/verb_sequential_perfect.rst

 Direct or indirect commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the following example, the sequential suffix conjugation is
+In the following example, the Sequential Perfect conjugation is
 translated with :ref:`imperative<verb_imperative>` meaning.

 .. csv-table:: Example: 2SA 7:5